eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 The CMake targets are developed according to the
 [ROS quality levels](https://github.com/ros-infrastructure/rep/blob/master/rep-2004.rst).
-Despite developing some of our targets according to automotive standards like ISO26262, the code base standalone does NOT legitimize the usage in a safety critical system.
+Despite developing some of the targets according to automotive standards like ISO26262, the code base standalone does NOT legitimize the usage in a safety-critical system.
 All requirements of a lower quality level are included in higher quality levels e.g. quality level 4 is included in quality level 3.

 ### Quality level 5